 Creatubbles is the safe, social platform for any classroom

 On Creatubbles, students of any age have the freedom to share, get inspired, connect with other students and participate in collaborative projects without any apprehensions.
-For example, Owen, our 10 year old creator from the US, envisioned a Minecraft gallery in which creators all of the world could join by sharing their own classroom-themed builds.
+For example, Owen, at 10 years old, envisioned a Minecraft gallery in which creators all of the world could join by sharing their own classroom-themed builds.
 Creators from a range of countries, like Romania, Colombia, the Philippines and Brazil joined by sharing Minecraft creations of their own schoolyard.